 Each year, the NL Program accepts 20 successful nonprofit management professionals who are leading commercial revitalization efforts in their communities—for example, working in a Business Improvement District, Merchant Association, local development corporation, Chamber of Commerce, or other nonprofit organization.
 Selected participants reflect the demographics of New York City, with at least half serving low- to moderate-income neighborhoods.
 Applicants should be prepared for an immersive, group-structured experience in commercial revitalization strategies and leadership development exploration.

 - Work in New York City for a nonprofit organization whose work is focused on commercial revitalization.

 - Experienced management staffer who is leading change on behalf of his or her organization around commercial revitalization.

 - Passion for developing new leadership skills germane to problem-solving in New York.

 - Interest in joining the Coro community and NL alumni network.

 Neighborhood Leadership is a partnership with the New York City Department of Small Business Services.
-Funding support has also been provided by Members of the New York City Council, Surdna Foundation, TD Bank, Citi and Signature Bank.
+Funding support has also been provided by Citi Bank and TD Bank.